ArduPilot/ardupilot_wiki/dev/source/docs/ros-apriltag-detection.rst

 - with the script `set_origin.py <https://github.com/anbello/aruco_gridboard/blob/master/script/set_origin.py>`__.

-The Flight Controller and the Raspberry Pi 3 on the quadcopter are connected via serial port whereas the Rapsberry Pi 3 and the desktop PC are connected via WiFi.
+The Flight Controller and the Raspberry Pi 3 on the quadcopter are connected via serial port whereas the Raspberry Pi 3 and the desktop PC are connected via WiFi.
 The desktop PC is used only for configuration and visualization purposes. `RViz <http://wiki.ros.org/rviz>`__ is used for visualization on PC in ROS.

 Components of the system
 ========================